-- Meet briefly with the ELP Instructor for instructions, gear and safety talk.
+- Afet lunch meet briefly with the ELP Instructor on the Magazin porch for instructions, gear and safety talk.
 Get your bait from cooler on your way out

-- Check that you have everything you need for your fishing expedition, including water and sunscreen.
+- Check that you have everything you need for your fishing expedition, including, fishing Day License, water and sunscreen.
 Walk together to the ocean at Fort Ross Cove.
-Review Fort Ross fishing procedure before your visit.
+Review Fort Ross fishing procedure before your visit

 - Alternative to fishing – Take a hike and keep a record of any animals that you see that may have been hunted by the California and Alaska Natives.
 Record plants that may have been collected for food or other purposes